mgeorgoulopoulos/ScerSeg/README.md

 In [src](https://github.com/mgeorgoulopoulos/ScerSeg/tree/main/src), one can find a collection of C++ programs.
 Most of these implement the "sphere-test" algorithm outlined in the thesis document and can serve as a basis for adapting the algorithm to new data.
 [CsvPatcher](https://github.com/mgeorgoulopoulos/ScerSeg/blob/main/src/CsvPatcher.cpp) is a simple program that can fill missing values in CSV files, based on the surrounding cells.

-[One page summary](https://github.com/mgeorgoulopoulos/ScerSeg/blob/main/OnePageSummary.docx) is a word file describing in short methodology and findings of this work.

 # Acknowledgments